icon-project/goloop/doc/icon_chainscore_api.md

 ### getMaxStepLimit

-Returns the maximum value of step limit for a given `contextType`.
+Returns the maximum value of step limit for the given `contextType`.

 ```python
 def getMaxStepLimit(contextType: str) -> int: